 - In 2015, an estimated 2.7 million Americans struggled with opioid dependence or addiction

 Today, the opioid epidemic is widespread enough that it touches people in many families, communities and states across the country.
-This was clear by the number of TRV survey respondents personally impacted: More than 26 percent report that they have at least one family member who is addicted to opioids, and more than half (66.75 percent) say that there are a large number of opioid-related deaths in their city.
+This was clear by the number of survey respondents personally impacted: More than 26 percent report that they have at least one family member who is addicted to opioids, and more than half (66.75 percent) say that there are a large number of opioid-related deaths in their city.
 Despite many people’s personal connection to the crisis, the full extent of its heartbreaking effects can still be difficult to understand, especially in relation to our nation’s most vulnerable — the children and the elderly.

 The CDC has also reported a significant increase in the number of babies born with Neonatal Abstinence Syndrome (NAS).
 Babies with NAS become dependent on a substance while still in the womb.
 Once they are born, they experience drug withdrawal symptoms that can be life-threatening and detrimental to their future development and health.
 Over the past 15 years, the rate of babies born with NAS has nearly quadrupled.